Mirages: On Anthropomorphism in Dialogue Systems: Consequences of Anthropomorphism

-\paragraph{Gendering Machines} People may gender technologies in the face of even minimal gender markers~\citep{reeves-nass-1996-media}, as evident in commercial dialogue systems~\cite{abercrombie-etal-2021-alexa}.
-However, even without \emph{any} gender markers, people still tend to apply binary gender to dialogue systems~\cite{aylett-etal-2019-right,sutton-etal-2020-gender}, as was the case for the `genderless' voice assistant Q. In a summary of \citet{west-etal-2019-blush}, \citet{unesco-2019} argue that that encouraging or enabling users to predominantly gender systems as female reinforces gender stereotypes of women as inferior to men: \begin{myquote} \emph{[digital assistants] reflect, reinforce and spread gender bias; model acceptance and tolerance of sexual harassment and verbal abuse; send explicit and implicit messages about how women and girls should respond to requests and express themselves; make women the `face' of glitches and errors that result from the limitations of hardware and software designed predominately by men; and force synthetic `female' voices and personality to defer questions and commands to higher (and often male) authorities}. \end{myquote} Furthermore, while some companies have begun to offer greater diversity of voices and move away from default female-gendered voices~\citep{iyengar-2021-apple}, non-binary or gender-ambiguous dialogue systems such as \citet{danielescu-etal-2023-creating}'s \textsc{Sam} are almost nonexistent, leaving people who identify as such without representation.

-By designing anthropomorphic systems or even simply leaving space for their (gendered) personification by users, system developers risk propagating stereotypes and enabling these harms.
+\begin{myquote} \emph{[digital assistants] reflect, reinforce and spread gender bias; model acceptance and tolerance of sexual harassment and verbal abuse; send explicit and implicit messages about how women and girls should respond to requests and express themselves; make women the `face' of glitches and errors that result from the limitations of hardware and software designed predominately by men; and force synthetic `female' voices and personality to defer questions and commands to higher (and often male) authorities}. \end{myquote} That is, by designing anthropomorphic systems or even simply leaving space for their (gendered) personification by users, developers risk enabling propagating stereotypes and associated harms.